 Dentures & Partials: An Overview

 As a restorative dentist in Columbia, Maryland, one of our many specialties is creating customized dentures and partials for patients looking to restore a full arch of teeth.
-Dentures, or false teeth, are removable oral appliances that can be used to restore the smiles of patients who lost all of their natural teeth due to age, gum disease, tooth decay or injury.
+Dentures, or false teeth, are removable oral appliances that restore the smiles of patients who lost all their natural teeth due to age, gum disease, tooth decay, or injury.
 A good set of dentures benefits both your health and your appearance.